shanecelis/KeySequences/README.md

 | dl           | Door lock       |
 | idqd         | Enable god mode |

 KeySequencer also focuses on efficiency.
 It uses a [Trie](https://en.wikipedia.org/wiki/Trie) to detect whether the accumulated characters have any possible matches.
 If no key sequences are possible, the accumulated characters are discarded.

+I went to pains to eliminate any allocations during KeySequencer's normal running.

 ## Requirements